-Several times a day I use the option to right-click on a file and then use the "Share" option in the context menu and then select "Mail".
+Several times a day I use the option of right-clicking on a file and then using the "Share" option in the context menu and then selecting "Mail".
 As a result, a new e-mail opens in Apple Mail on the Mac and the selected file is already attached to the e-mail.
 Basically a very practical function that has become so established in my workflow that I was very surprised in the last few days that it should no longer work.

 The reason for this was that I suddenly couldn't find "Mail" in the share menu anymore.
-My first thought was that maybe Apple Mail was simply unchecked in the list of programs for this option, but clicking on the "More" button takes you to that list fairly quickly and there was still a checkmark there.
+My first thought was that maybe Apple Mail just wasn't ticked in the list of programs for this option anymore, but clicking the "More" button takes you to that list fairly quickly and there was still a tick.

 I don't know how Google Chrome suddenly became my default program for e-mails ... at least I didn't choose it.